 Baby’s First Tooth

 When that first tooth makes an entrance, it’s time to upgrade to a baby toothbrush.

 At this stage, try using a training toothpaste.
 If your little one doesn’t react well to the introduction of a toothbrush, don’t give up.
 Try switching back to a damp washcloth for a few months and try the toothbrush again.
 During the teething process, your child will want to chew on just about anything, and a baby toothbrush with a teether can become a favorite toy during this period.

 When a few more teeth appear, you can start using toothpaste with your child’s brush.
 At this stage, use only a tiny amount of fluoridated toothpaste.
-The AAPD recomends a smear of toothpaste for children under the age of 3 years and a pea-sized amount of toothpaste for children over 3 years.
+The AAPD recommends a smear of toothpaste for children under the age of 3 years and a pea-sized amount of toothpaste for children over 3 years.
 From the beginning, have your little one practice spitting the toothpaste out after brushing.

 Don’t give your baby any sort of sweetened liquids such as flavored drinks or soda.
-Even the sugars present in fruit juice, formula, and milk (this goes for breast milk as well) can cause decay, so regular teeth and gum cleaning is vital.
-Also, make sure your baby never goes to bed with a bottle; sugary liquids in prolonged contact with teeth are a guarantee for early-childhood decay.
+Even the sugars present in fruit juice, formula, and milk (this goes for breast milk as well) can cause tooth decay, so regular teeth and gum cleaning is vital.
+Also, make sure your baby never goes to bed with a bottle; sugary liquids in prolonged contact with teeth are a guarantee for early-childhood tooth decay.

 As part of the natural learning process, little ones are expert mimics, and you can take advantage of this talent.
-Brush and floss daily while your child is watching, and he or she will intuit at an early age the importance of your good habits.
+Brush and floss daily while your child is watching, and they will intuit at an early age the importance of your good habits.
 Most children don’t have the dexterity necessary to thoroughly clean their own teeth until they’re about six or seven, so you’ll have to do that part of the job.
 The primary goal is to instill healthy oral habits at an early age to set your child up for a lifetime of healthy, cavity-free teeth!